+Summary:

+8 companies replied this question.
+1 prefer option 2, while all other companies prefer or accept option 1.
+So the moderator suggest the following:

+Proposal B: Use implicit notification (i.e. response with the boundary node’s UE XnAP ID) in IAB TRANSPORT MIGRATION MANAGEMENT RESPONSE to indicate that the resources corresponding to the listed traffic are released.

 Q3: Whether to include the Control Plane traffic type IE which indicates the priority of BH RLC CH for non-UP traffic type in the IAB TRANSPORT MIGRATION MANAGEMENT REQUEST message?